jd-apprentice/jd-server/README.md

 ### Backup 📦 Alerts 🚨 Monitoring 📊

-Mannually backup the server with a cronjob and bash.
+Manually backup the server with a cronjob and bash.
 Alerts for the cloudflare tunnel with a cronjob as well.
 Monitor cpu, ram, disk usage with a cronjob too.